MileHacker Logo

 Khao Piak Sen

-Excellent for breakfast or a light meal.
+Excellent to eat in the morning or a light meal.

 Popular Street Food